anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_1/README.md

 Also, note that the correctness tests work no matter what, although they make take longer if another user is running tests.

-Finally, it's important to note that `ada` is heavily used, and is a virtual machine that shares a host with other heavily used virtual machines.
+Finally, it's important to note that `babbage` is heavily used, and is a virtual machine that shares a host with other heavily used virtual machines.
 It's an environment subject to frequent interference and weird behavior resulting from virtualization and hyperthreading on the host, and benchmark results often